Cologne Stadtbahn: Cost

 The extra cost of approximately 4 million euro is planned to mitigate the negative perception of the NSS project due to the collapse as well as budget increases, late completion (originally planned for 2011) and disruption.
 To avoid the possible destruction of archaeological artefacts underneath one of the oldest cities in Germany, the NSS was bored down to nearly 30 m below ground level.
 At the location of the future stations, however, archaeological digs were still required and are cited as one of the reasons for the already significant cost overruns.
 While initially estimated to cost around 600 million euro, the current price tag is calculated at around 960 million euro.
 Because the second stage, connecting the tunnel to the line along the Rhine river has not yet been tendered, but is expected to cost another 100 million, total cost is expected to be 1.1 billion euro.

-East-West rail (Ost-West Achse)
+StadtBahn South

+As a 4th stage of the North-South Stadtbahn an extension from Arnoldshöhe to Rondorf and Meschenich was proposed already in 1992.
+This project has since been renamed to StadtBahn South and is planned independently from the North-South Stadtbahn.
+The first stage of the project will only reach the northern edge of Meschenich, while a second stage will continue to its southern end.
+The project will also connect the development area Rondorf Nord-West, where 3300 new homes will be built in the next years, directly to the city center.

+The biggest problem of the project is crossing the Verteilerkreisel at the end of the Autobahn A 555 directly after the last station of stage 3, Arnoldshöhe.
+Here, several different solutions were evaluated: